 I define average power as the product of RMS voltage and RMS current (RMS = root mean square: an average value of alternating quantities).

 Pavg = IRMS • VRMS

 Why do amps and speakers have maximum power limitations?
-Though there are theoretical limits to the amount of power an amplifier’s power supply can provide, it’s typically a case of overheating and occassionally overexcursion (in subwoofer speakers).
+Though there are theoretical limits to the amount of power an amplifier’s power supply can provide, it’s typically a case of overheating and occasional over-excursion (in subwoofer speakers).

 Some of the power used to amplify an audio signal is lost as heat.
 This depends largely on the amplifier class (Class A runs at about 25% or 50% efficiency while Class C can reach up to 90% and other classes have different efficiencies).

 This heat is dissipated via heat sinks and other cooling methods.
-However, there reaches an point where the heat can no longer be dissipated properly and the amplifier will either blow a fuse and shut off or have part of its circuit burn/melt.
+However, there reaches a point where the heat can no longer be dissipated properly, and the amplifier will either blow a fuse and shut off or have part of its circuit burn/melt.

 Similarly, a loudspeaker’s voice coil can also overheat to a point where it burns out.
 Speaker drivers are notoriously inefficient (in the range of 1%, yes 1%!).
 This means that nearly all the power in a speaker drive is lost as heat!

 Similarly, we do not want a loudspeaker to demand too much power from a power amplifier.
-This is a bit trickier to understand and is why some amps are not suitable for low-impedance drivers, as discussed in the previous section.
+As discussed in the previous section, this is a bit trickier to understand and is why some amps are not suitable for low-impedance drivers.

 Does this mean that a high-power amplifier can’t drive small speakers?
 Not necessarily, just ensure that the power amplifier isn’t turned up to the point that it sends too much power to the speakers.